cormas/cormas/CONTRIBUTING.md

 ## Send some changes to the original CORMAS repository

 #### From Pharo Iceberg
 After doing modifications in your image, open Iceberg tool, commit the changes in your CORMAS repository.
 Cherry-pick the modifications that you want to include in your commit.
 Then push your commit to your fork.
+It's more convenient to divide your changes in meaninfull and simple commits, which makes it easier to check for those who need to proofread it.

 ![iceberge](img/iceberg_pharo.png)

 #### From Github UI
 In the GitHub interface, create a Pull Request from your commit.
-Send the PR to CORMAS main repository.
+You have to give some information about what is the purpose of you pull request.
+Then submit it to CORMAS main repository.
 This will notify CORMAS core developers team that an improvement or bug fix is pending.

-At this point you can create a pull request for the geart Admin team.
-A pull request can be seen as a proposal to improve the software or to fix a bug.
-It's more convenient to divide the pull request into simple problems, which makes it easier to check for those who need to proofread it.

 ![iceberge](img/github_pr.png)

-You have to give some information about what is the purpose of you pull request.
-Then submit it.

 ### Pull change from cormas/cormas in your own fork